 Retailers typically have limited shelf space and promotional resources, and competition is intense among an increasing number of newly introduced interactive entertainment software titles for adequate levels of shelf space and promotional support.
 Competition for retail shelf space is expected to increase, which may require us to increase our marketing expenditures just to maintain current levels of sales of our titles.
 Competitors with more extensive lines and popular titles frequently have greater bargaining power with retailers.
 Accordingly, we may not be able to achieve the levels of support and shelf space that such competitors receive.
-Similarly, as competition for popular properties increases, our cost of acquiring licenses for such properties is likely to increase licensing costs or reduced operating margins would cause our profits to decrease significantly.
+Similarly, as competition for popular properties increases, our cost of acquiring licenses for such properties is likely to increase, possibly resulting in reduced margins.
+Prolonged price competition, increased licensing costs or reduced operating margins would cause our profits to decrease significantly.